Qowaiv/qowaiv-validation/README.md

 for communicating that an entity could not be found.
 A use case for this can be to communicate a `404 - Not Found` response.

+#### ServiceUnavailable
+`Qowaiv.Validation.Messages` contains a specific implementation of `IValidationMessage` for communicating that a service was unavailable.
+A use case for this can be to communicate a `503 - Service Unavailable` response.

 ## Qowaiv exensions on [*Fluent Validation](https://fluentvalidation.net/)